gabiherman/human_phantoms_plots/README.md

-Plotting QA metrics for the SPINS Human Phantoms dataset.
+Plotting QA metrics for the SPINS Human Phantoms dataset (insert link here).
 See source for R notebooks that control plotting or reports for an overview of the process.